ATScriptDev/ATScript/README.md

 ## ATScript is programming language similar to JavaScript for BURST AT (Automated Transactions aka Smart Contracts)

+PROJECT IS UNDER DEVELOPMENT NOW AND SOURCE CODE IS NOT YET COMPLETED!

-Crowdfunding for that project: BURST-WCGB-F4SG-VKLG-GV3C4 You can also donate: BURST-FAB6-RXH7-CHA3-FWUVH
+Crowdfunding for that project: BURST-WCGB-F4SG-VKLG-GV3C4

+You can also donate: BURST-FAB6-RXH7-CHA3-FWUVH

+## Sample ATScript code

 Here is sample parrot ATScript contract: